forestagostinelli/DeepCubeA_Exercises/README.md

 # Exercise 2: Approximate Value Iteration
 The assumption of having an oracle is too strong for most real-world applications.
 We need to find a way to approximate the cost-to-go.
 The algorithm of value iteration is a method that we can use.

+Value iteration stores all possible states and their corresponding cost-to-go in a table and updates them using the Bellman equation.
+However, we cannot store all possible states in a table for environments with large state spaces.

+Therefore, we turn to approximate value iteration and use a neural network to approximate the cost-to-go.

+Value iteration is outlined in chapter 4 of Sutton and Barto's (S&B) [reinforcement learning book](http://www.incompleteideas.net/book/RLbook2020.pdf).
+One key difference is that, in S&B, they are maximizing value, while in this context, we are minimizing cost.
+See the DeepCubeA paper for this version of value iteration.